 (7).
 T-Shirt or Sock-Wrapped Water Bottle: this is the easiest to make!
 Tie an old t-shirt or sock over an empty water bottle.
 The crinkly sound of the bottle sounds just like a squeaker which we all know dogs love to attack!

 (8).
 Pupsicles: using an ice-cube tray, fill with chicken broth, freeze and serve outside for a tasty lick-a-licious afternoon treat.
 If you have milk bones or other treats on hand, stand them up or drop into each cube before freezing.
 Yum!

 (9).
 Easter Egg Hunt: this can be done year-round.
 Fill colorful (plastic) Easter eggs with high-value treats and hide them in the backyard for a special Easter hunt for your dog.

 (10).
 Hula Hoop Jumps: just a simple Hula Hoop that you hold while you encourage your dog to jump through the hoop.
 Raise it a notch as he masters this skill.
 Then wrap around your own waist and see how long you can keep it spinning!

-God bless all of you.
+Make every day special!
 Stay safe, healthy and happy.